 Most Durable: Corsair Flash Survivor Stealth

-- 128GB flash drive is perfect for backing up and transferring valuable digital photos, music, documents.
-Connectivity: USB 3.0.
-Plug-and-play compatible.
-Comes with 5 year warranty.
+- 128GB flash drive is perfect for backing up and transferring valuable digital photos, music, and documents

-- Encased in extremely strong CNC-milled, anodized aircraft-grade aluminum, water proof to 200m through the use of a EPDM waterproof seal.
-Comes in black color.
-Shock: 40 G.
+- Encased in extremely strong CNC-milled, anodized aircraft-grade aluminum, water proof to 200m through the use of an EPDM waterproof seal

 Corsair’s unique line of Survivor Stealth flash drives are fast and solid and undoubtedly, the best durable USB drive on the market.

 Corsair designed this line of flash drives to survive almost any condition.
 It’s resistant to extreme vibrations and shocks but is also waterproof up to 200 meters thanks to an EPDM seal.
 Your data is kept safe through an aircraft-grade aluminum shell that’s sturdy and stylish.

 This line of USB 3.0 drives is lightweight at less than half an ounce.
 They have full USB 2.0 support and come in five different sizes at 32GB, 64GB, 128GB, 256GB, and 1TB.
 That covers a wide range of needs and it will be the last drive you buy for a while thanks to the 5-year warranty and the build quality.